The Complete Guide to Jokulsarlon Glacier Lagoon in Iceland

 People sometimes underestimate Icelandic nature and find themselves in dangerous situations, often needing the aid of some of Iceland's search and rescue teams.

-So don't be tempted to do what many film characters or singers do (such as James Bond, Shah Rukh Khan, or Justin Bieber) and swim in the lake or climb on top of the icebergs.
+So don't be tempted to do what many film characters or singers (such as James Bond, Shah Rukh Khan, or Justin Bieber) do and swim in the lake or climb on top of the icebergs.

 If people climb to the top of the ice and then the ice tips over, they can get caught underneath the ice and be in a life-threatening situation.
+That's not worth a picture!

 Link to appstore phone